-- iii) If construction is not commenced or completed as granted by the extension, the owner immediately deed back the lands unencumbered to the City; - The purchaser has demonstrated commitment and made an investment in the iv) property to facilitate the proposed development; and - v) That the owner reimburses the City for administration and legal costs in the amount of \$1,400.00 per the current Fees By-law. - d) To waive a right of repurchase for a property and remove any restrictive covenants registered on title, under the following circumstances: - i) The purchaser has an offer to purchase the property from a business that would generate employment in the community and/or would result in the development of lands that would otherwise be vacant for an extended period of time; - ii) The proposed use for the property conforms to the general purpose and intent of the City's Official Plan and Zoning By-law; - The purchaser is deemed to not be 'flipping' the property for the purpose of iii) generating 10% profit beyond the original land sale price; and - The terms of any agreements required are to the satisfaction of the Director of iv) Legal Services and Director of Business Development. - To provide direction in regard to the conduct of litigation or potential litigation, including, e) without limiting the foregoing, the settlement of litigation or potential litigation where the settlement is deemed fair and reasonable and in the best interest of the Corporation by the CAO in consultation with the appropriate General Manager and the Director of Legal Services: and - f) To approve of negotiated agreements of purchase and sale or expropriation settlements in a form satisfactory to the Director of Legal Services resulting from previous Council direction that: - i) Declared the property to be surplus to the City's needs; or, - ii) Directed staff to acquire the property. - 2.
-That the Mayor and City Clerk be authorized to execute any documents that may be requisite to give effect to the actions identified above. - 3.
-That a memorandum be submitted by the Chief Administrative Officer advising of the exercise of the delegated authority in the first quarter of 2019.
+- That all undertakings be received within 30 days of the notification from the City of the extension, and if not received within the 30 days, the City may exercise its option to repurchase; - iii) If construction is not commenced or completed as granted by the extension, the owner immediately deed back the lands unencumbered to the City; - iv) The purchaser has demonstrated commitment and made an investment in the property to facilitate the proposed development; and, - v) That the owner reimburses the City for administration and legal costs in the amount of \$1,400.00 per the current Fees By-law. - d) To waive a right of repurchase for a property and remove any restrictive covenants registered on title, under the following circumstances: - i) The purchaser has an offer to purchase the property from a business that would generate employment in the community and/or would result in the development of lands that would otherwise be vacant for an extended period of time; - ii) The proposed use for the property conforms to the general purpose and intent of the City's Official Plan and Zoning By-law; - iii) The purchaser is deemed to not be 'flipping' the property for the purpose of generating 10% profit beyond the original land sale price; and, - iv) The terms of any agreements required are to the satisfaction of the Director of Legal Services and Director of Business Development. - e) To provide direction in regard to the conduct of litigation or potential litigation, including, without limiting the foregoing, the settlement of litigation or potential litigation where the settlement is deemed fair and reasonable and in the best interest of the Corporation by the CAO in consultation with the appropriate General Manager and the Director of Legal Services. - f) To approve of negotiated agreements of purchase and sale or expropriation settlements in a form satisfactory to the Director of Legal Services resulting from previous Council direction that: - i) Declared the property to be surplus to the City's needs; or, - ii) Directed staff to acquire the property. - g) To consider the report of an inquiry officer and approve or not approve a proposed expropriation or approve the proposed expropriation with such modifications as the approving authority considers proper in accordance with the provisions of the Expropriations Act. - 2.
+That the Mayor, Deputy Mayor and City Clerk be authorized to execute any documents that may be requisite to give effect to the actions identified above.